OffchainLabs/arbitrum-docs/arbitrum-docs/bold/bold-gentle-introduction.md

 The goal of BOLD is ensure the maximum challenge period is 6.4 days, effectively removing the risk of delay attacks and making L2 to L1 withdrawals more secure.
 BOLD accomplishes this by introducing a new dispute system that lets a single entity secure Arbitrum against malicious parties - effectively allowing anyone to validate Arbitrum’s state without needing permission to do so.

-Now that you have a high level undertanding what BOLD is, you might now be wondering: so what?
-Good question.
-BOLD is a groundbreaking design meant to secure Arbitrum chains and allows anyone, including yourself, to play your part in securing Arbitrum chains.

 ## Why does Arbitrum need a new dispute protocol?

-While Arbitrum chains today have working fraud proofs to secure withdrawals, BOLD introduces a few subtle but innovative changes to enable *anyone* to challenge and win disputes on - all within a fixed time period.
+While Arbitrum chains today have working fraud proofs to secure withdrawals, BOLD introduces a few subtle but innovative changes that let *anyone* challenge and win disputes - all within a fixed time period.
 In other words, Arbitrum chains will continue to be secured with an interactive proving game between validators, but with the added benefit of this game being completely permissionless and time-bounded to 1 challenge period (currently set at 6.4 days).

 Under the hood, the reason why BOLD can offer time-bound, permissionless validation is because a correct Arbitrum state assertion is **not tied to a single staker or entity**.
 Instead, because L2 states are completely deterministic and can eventually be proven on Ethereum, any party can stake on this correct, deterministic state and, through interactive fraud proofs, can prove that their claim is correct.
 This means that a single honest party staking on the correct state assertion will always win, guaranteed.